lcorcodilos/RecipeRepo/_posts/2021-08-20-pizza-baking.md

 and these hurt the ability for the cheese to be stretchy like you want in a good pizza slice.
 The skim/2% cheese doesn't have enough fat to keep it from burning in the oven before the crust has cooked.

-You can use fresh mozz as another topping but keep in mind that it contributes more moisture (so higher chance of pizza soup) and by itself, it can't act as a barrier to keep your sauce from evaporating away in the oven.
+You can use fresh mozzarella as another topping but keep in mind that it contributes more moisture (so higher chance of pizza soup) and by itself, it can't act as a barrier to keep your sauce from evaporating away in the oven.
 Again, there's a big battle to keep moisture low but to also not lose too much of it.
 I find mixing half low-moisture and half fresh mozz is a nice balance.

 {% include image.html url='assets/images/pizza/prebake.jpg' description='Plain cheese pie to before entering the oven to give an idea how much cheese and sauce are appropriate.' %}

 ## Meats and robust veggies
-Finally, you should add anything that you want to recieve driect heat.
+Finally, you should add anything that you want to recieve direct heat.
 This is often meats like peperroni that will crisp up nicely but vegetables with high water content like peppers, mushrooms, and onions are also important to put on this final layer.
 They will roast (which is good for the flavor) but they will also lose their mositure to the hot and dry environment.
 If you instead put them under the cheese, the moisture would be trapped under the cheese blanket and you'd (again) have soup-y pizza.